stewartbryson/gradle-snowflake/src/markdown/README.md

 ```

-We then configure `publications` and `repositories` as described in the [`maven-publish` documentation](https://docs.gradle.org/current/userguide/publishing_maven.html), and add [task dependencies](https://docs.gradle.org/current/userguide/publishing_maven.html) for the `snowflakePublish` task.
+We then configure `publications` and `repositories` as described in the [`maven-publish` documentation](https://docs.gradle.org/current/userguide/publishing_maven.html), and add [task dependencies](https://docs.gradle.org/current/userguide/publishing_maven.html) for the `snowflakeJava` task.
 The `publishUrl` property is no longer required because it's configured in the `publications` closure, but if provided, the plugin will ensure it matches the metadata for the `stage` property.
-`groupId` and `artifactId` are still required so that `snowflakePublish` can autogenerate the `imports` section of the `CREATE OR REPLACE...` statement.
+`groupId` and `artifactId` are still required so that `snowflakeJava` can autogenerate the `imports` section of the `CREATE OR REPLACE...` statement.

 # Running tests in ephemeral Snowflake databases
 Running unit tests using static Snowflake databases is boring, especially considering the [zero-copy cloning](https://docs.snowflake.com/en/user-guide/object-clone.html#cloning-considerations) functionality available.
-The `snowflakePublish` task supports cloning an ephemeral database from the database we connect to and publishing to the clone instead.
+The `snowflakeJava` task supports cloning an ephemeral database from the database we connect to and publishing to the clone instead.
 This workflow is useful for CI/CD processes testing pull requests and is accessible either through the configuration closure, or as an option passed directly to the Gradle task:

 ```